edfcbz/template/README.md

     * 3.1 - Endpoint to importing Analytics data to database **Http GET http://localhost:5000/import**</br>

 ## 🚀 Starting Application and Environment
 * 1 - Install MySQL Server in default port.
-After that create a new database named osedea setting user as root and password as admin123
+After that, create a new database named 'osedea' setting user as root and password as admin123
 * 2 - Install Python 3.9.4
 * 3 - Download the source code from repository.
 Locate the app.py file and execute de command line in the same folder by CMD. >**python app.py**